Trump says ‘life and death’ at stake in following guidelines

 Trump’s comments came after he announced Sunday that he was extending to April 30 the social distancing guidelines that advise Americans to cease large gatherings, work from home, suspend onsite learning at schools and more in a nationwide effort to stem the spread of the virus.

+On Wednesday, Dr. Jerome Adams, the surgeon general, said that some areas of the country would likely need to maintain those restrictions into May.
+“Well, it will be for some places, it won’t be for others, depending on where they are on their curve,” he told ABC’s “Good Morning America.”

-It was an abrupt reversal for Trump, who spent much of last week targeting April 12 as the day he wanted to see Americans “pack the pews” for Easter Sunday services.
+It was an abrupt reversal for the Republican president, who spent much of last week targeting April 12 as the day he wanted to see Americans “pack the pews” for Easter Sunday services.

 “This could be hell of a bad two weeks,’” Trump said.
 He added: “You know 100,000 is, according to modeling, a very low number.
 In fact, when I first saw the number … they said it was unlikely you’ll be able to attain that.
 We have to see but I think we’re doing better than that.”

-Note: This story has been corrected to say Tuesday, not Wednesday.